-- Pupils are encouraged to adopt and live out our Core Values.
-These complement the key "British Values" of tolerance, respect, understanding, compassion and harmonious living. - Pupils are helped to understand the importance of democracy and freedom of speech, through PSHE assemblies and through the elected School Council members - Pupils are taught how to keep themselves safe, in school and when using the internet - Pupils participate in local community events and celebrations so that they appreciate and value their neighbours and friends who may not share their faith background. - Pupil's wellbeing, confidence and resilience is promoted through our planned curriculum and out of hours learning opportunities. - Pupils are supported in making 'good choices', so they understand the impact and consequences of their actions on others.
-'Good Deed' assemblies celebrate good choices and acts of kindness. - Governors, teachers, teaching assistants and non-teaching staff demonstrate an understanding of what radicalisation and extremism are and why we need to be vigilant in school.
+- encouraged to adopt and live out our Core Values.
+These complement the key "British Values" of tolerance, respect, understanding, compassion and harmonious living. - helped to understand the importance of democracy and freedom of speech, through PSHE assemblies and through the elected School Council members - taught how to keep themselves safe, in school and when using the internet - participate in local community events and celebrations so that they appreciate and value their neighbours and friends who may not share their faith background. - taught the merits of wellbeing, confidence and resilience through our planned curriculum and out of hours learning opportunities. - are supported in making 'good choices', so they understand the impact and consequences of their actions on others.
+'Good Deed' assemblies celebrate good choices and acts of kindness.

+Governors, teachers, teaching assistants and non-teaching staff demonstrate an understanding of what radicalisation and extremism are and why we need to be vigilant in school.
+They know that the early indicators of radicalisation and extremism may include: